PriyadarshiAkshay/TransitFit_demo/README.md

 Before using TransitFit, you must have the following:

-1. **List of lightcurves** for the exoplanet
+1. **List of lightcurves** for the exoplanet. inputdata.csv
-2. **List of corresponding filters** for the lightcurves
+2. **List of corresponding filters** for the lightcurves. filterpath.csv
-3. **Priors** for the fitting
+3. **Priors** for the fitting. priors.csv
 4. **Stellar properties**

 ### 1. List of Lightcurves

 One lightcurve corresponds to a single epoch/transit-event.
 If you have a lightcurve with multiple transits, please split them.
+A lightcurve should have 3 columns: Time,Flux,Flux_err.
+Check the plot of an example lightcurve in demo.ipynb

 Lightcurves can be retrieved from:
 - ExoMast